Skip to main content

 Day 2 • Hike in Kyoto

 Following breakfast, we visit the Shinto wonderland of Fushimi Inari Taisha (Red Gate Shrine) and hike two hours to the top of Inari mountain (765 feet / 233 meters) at the far southern end of the Higashiyama Mountains.
-We return by rail to Maiko Theater where we delight in a traditional lunch and cultural dance performed by a Maiko, or Geisha (Geiko) in training.
+We return by van to Maiko Theater where we delight in a traditional lunch and cultural dance performed by a Maiko, or Geisha (Geiko) in training.
 We then visit Kennin-ji Temple Hojo with its relaxing Zen gardens, and the Ninen-zakaSannen-zaka preserved tourist districts.
 Afterwards, we have time to explore and shop on your own.

 Vertical Ascent Trekking: 600 feet to Inari mountain